 As a primary school teacher, I have personally found that rewarding positive behaviour is the most effective form of discipline.
 Most children want to please and achieve.
 If used well, behaviour systems can create a community feel within a school.
 Children can be rewarded for helping each other, for being polite to other members of the school and for trying something new.

 Older primary school children – years 5 and 6 – could give out rewards to fellow pupils for positive behaviour.
 This teaches children responsibility and how to work together.
 This is also a good age group to encourage ownership of their reward charts to help them develop independence and accountability.

 At The School Planner Company, we have designed rewards charts for just this reason.
 We create tailor-made behaviour charts to exactly match your school’s reward systems.
 By using the pupil planner to record rewards, you achieve whole-school consistency.
 You also increase visibility, both at home and at school.
-Please visit our library of page ideas to see what is possible.
+Request your free sample and information pack to view our library of page ideas.